olapeter/perf-playground/README.md

 ## Challenges / tasks

+1. Find out how to see the HTTP headers of a K6 request
 1. Modify the k6 test to add an assert for response code 200
+1. Modify the k6 test to run a total of 50 requests in 10 seconds
 1. Modify the k6 test to add a threshold for response time
 1. Modify the k6 test to log in a user, then access an authenticated endpoint